Simcenter Testing Solutions Getting Started with Random Control

 Kurtosis control is an option that is sometimes used to increase the severity of the test.
 This is done by increasing the number of peaks in the time history while keeping the overall g rms of the random vibration signals the same.

-When using Simcenter Testlab Random Control, the generated vibration signal has a gaussian random amplitude distribution (red curve) by default as shown in Figure 16 below:
+When using Simcenter Testlab Random Control, the generated vibration signal has a gaussian random amplitude distribution (red curve) by default as shown in Figure 24 below:

 The vibration experienced by an object in the real world does not always have a gaussian random amplitude distribution.
-Often the real-life vibration might have some “spikey” behavior (Figure 16 above, green curve).
+Often the real-life vibration might have some “spikey” behavior (Figure 24 above, green curve).

 A signal that has a gaussian random distribution of amplitude has a kurtosis value equal to 3 in the Simcenter Testlab Random control application.
 The higher the kurtosis value, the more “spikey” the signal will become, while still maintaining the target PSD RMS level and frequency content.

-If desired, the random signal normally generated by Simcenter Testlab Random Control can be augmented with spikey behavior using the “Kurtosis Control” add-in located under “Tools -> Add-ins” as shown in Figure 17:
+If desired, the random signal normally generated by Simcenter Testlab Random Control can be augmented with spikey behavior using the “Kurtosis Control” add-in located under “Tools -> Add-ins” as shown in Figure 25:

-Figure 17: Tools -> Add-ins -> Kurtosis control
+Figure 25: Tools -> Add-ins -> Kurtosis control

-After turning on the Kurtosis control add-in, a new tab called “Kurtosis” is available under the advanced settings as shown in Figure 18.
+After turning on the Kurtosis control add-in, a new tab called “Kurtosis” is available under the advanced settings as shown in Figure 26.

-Figure 18: After turning on the “Kurtosis Control” add-in, a new tab appears under the “Advanced...” button.
+Figure 26: After turning on the “Kurtosis Control” add-in, a new tab appears under the “Advanced...” button.
 Turning on “Use Kurtosis control” adds a new field called “Desired Kurtosis value” to the main menu of Random Setup.

 Turning on the checkbox on “Use Kurtosis control” in the Kurtosis tab adds a “Desired Kurtosis value” field in the Control Pane in the Random Setup worksheet.
 The available values vary between 3 and 12.
 Default value is 3 corresponding to a Gaussian distribution signal generation.

 By enabling the Kurtosis control, the sigma limiting and the sigma iteration parameters are no longer used to calculate the drives.
 Instead, the sigma clipping value can be edited in the Kurtosis tab.
 By default, it is set to 20 (peaks higher than 20 times the RMS value are clipped).
-When the Kurtosis Control method is used, limiting (both RMS and spectral), defined in the Channel Parameters pane of the setup sheet, is not available either
+When the Kurtosis Control method is used, limiting (both RMS and spectral), defined in the Channel Parameters pane of the setup sheet, is not available either.

 Note: When performing analysis on throughput data with throughput processing in Simcenter Testlab, the values for kurtosis are excess kurtosis values, which is the kurtosis value minus 3.
 This leads to a Gaussian Random signal having an excess kurtosis value of zero.
-More background on Kurtosis and Kurtosis Excess in the knowledge article: Kurtosis
+More background on Kurtosis and Kurtosis Excess in the knowledge article: Kurtosis.

-4. System Identification and System Verification
+5. System Identification and System Verification Worksheets

 Go to the System Identification worksheet.
 The System Identification worksheet is used to make sure the test setup is controllable and that the shaker system can perform the test.
+Press the START button (middle, right side of screen) as shown in Figure 27:

 During the system identification:

-• A low-level broadband random signal is sent to the shaker system.
+A low-level broadband random signal is sent to the shaker system.
 This signal will be increased in stages until the programmed signal-to-noise ratio (S/N ratio) is met or exceeded.

-• Once the S/N ratio condition is satisfied, the programmed number of acquisition blocks are measured, and results such as PSDs, coherence, and system FRFs are calculated and averaged together (a default of 5 blocks are averaged together, but this is adjustable).
+Once the S/N ratio condition is satisfied, the programmed number of acquisition blocks are measured, and results such as PSDs, coherence, and system FRFs are calculated and averaged together (a default of 5 blocks are averaged together, but this is adjustable).

-• Once averaging is completed, the excitation signal is ramped down and Testlab calculates linear, forward predictions of each sensor location and the drive signal at 0 dB.
+Once averaging is completed, the excitation signal is ramped down and Testlab calculates linear, forward predictions of each sensor location and the drive signal at 0 dB.

 The Simcenter Testlab Vibration Control software will then use this information to determine if the random control test can be run successfully given the parameters specified in the System Identification/Verification settings.
 If all checks are passed, the software will allow the full level test to be run.